Rifling: Recent developments

 The grooves most commonly used in modern rifling have fairly sharp edges.
 More recently, polygonal rifling, a throwback to the earliest types of rifling, has become popular, especially in handguns.
 Polygonal barrels tend to have longer service lives because the reduction of the sharp edges of the land (the grooves are the spaces that are cut out, and the resulting ridges are called lands) reduces erosion of the barrel.
 Supporters of polygonal rifling also claim higher velocities and greater accuracy.
-Polygonal rifling is currently seen on pistols from CZ, Heckler & Koch, Glock, Tanfoglio, and Kahr Arms, as well as the Desert Eagle.
+Polygonal rifling is currently seen on pistols from CZ, Heckler & Koch, Glock, Tanfoglio, and the Kahr Arms (P series only), as well as the Desert Eagle.

-For tanks and artillery pieces, the extended range, full bore (ERFB) concept developed by Gerald Bull for the GC-45 howitzer reverses the normal rifling idea by using a projectile with small nubs that ride in the grooves, instead of having a slightly oversized driving band which is forced into the grooves.
-This imparts spin but eliminates the friction required to deform the driving band into the grooves; a soft and low-friction silicon rubber ring is used to achieve a seal between the projectile and the walls of the tube.
-Guns capable of firing these projectiles have achieved significant increases in muzzle velocity and range.
+For field artillery pieces, the extended range, full bore (ERFB) concept developed in early 1970s by Dennis Hyatt Jenkins and Luis Palacio of Gerald Bull's Space Research Corporation for the GC-45 howitzer replaces the bourrelet with small nubs, which both tightly fit into lands of the barrel.
+Guns capable of firing these projectiles have achieved significant increases in range, but this is compensated with a significantly (3–4 times) decreased accuracy, due to which they were not adopted by NATO militaries.
 Unlike a shell narrower than the gun's bore with a sabot, ERFB shells use the full bore, permitting a larger payload.
 Examples include the South African G5 and the German PzH 2000.
 ERFB may be combined with base bleed.